 Charge and Membership

-- addition and deletion of academic programs;
+- Addition, relocation, and deletion of academic programs and degrees;

 - after formal review, the quality and priority of existing academic programs;

-- addition, deletion, and changes in courses; and
+- addition, deletion, and changes in courses;

-- academic requirements.
+- academic requirements; and

 The Curriculum Council is the final recommending voice in curricular matters.
 Its recommendations go through the Provost to the President for final approval.